Ritika-Bhati-2266/AI_Powered_Retail_Recommendation_Platform/README.md

-# AI-Powered Retail Recommendation Platform
+# AI Powered Retail Recommendation Platform

 A production-grade, full-stack e-commerce platform with hyper-personalized product recommendations and segment-based offers.
 Built with privacy by design — consent-gated, GDPR/DPDP Act compliant, with a live demo mode that requires no signup.